dp4ml/dp4ml.github.io/_pages/cfp.md

 **Theory of duality principle:**
 * Representer theorems
 * Lagrange and Fenchel dualities, generalized conjugacy and abstract convexity
+* Duality on manifolds or metric spaces, geodesic convexity
 * Convex relaxations and duality for nonconvex problems
 * Duality for optimization over measures, duality in optimal transport
 * Other dualities in mathematics, e.g., information geometry, algebraic geometry